chipxsd/stream-based-sync/stream-based-sync.md

 ### 2.5 What are Deltas?

-Delta encoding is a way to describe differences between two datasets (file, document, data-model, etc.).
-We can use these short pieces of information to apply onto our dataset (in form of mutations) to get it up-to-date and from what we've just learned, is that it can significantly reduce the data redundancy in synchronization processes.
+Delta encoding is a way to describe differences between two datasets (file, document, data model, etc.).
+We can use these short pieces of information to apply to our dataset (in a form of mutations) to get it up-to-date and from what we've just learned, is that it can significantly reduce the data redundancy in synchronization processes.